kishan-aghera/Chatbot/README.md

 * Run ```rasa test nlu --cross-validation``` to test the chatbot which uses nlu data to test.
 * Run ```rasa test``` to test the chatbot with the test stories already provided in the ```tests/test_stories.yml``` file.
 * After testing, you can find the results in the ```results``` directory.

+## How to enable voice feature of the chatbot?

+* Copy the voice_bot_gtts.py into the actions folder.
+* The instructions to activate this feature are already written inside this python file.
+* Note: This feature currently only works through command line and also requires active internet connection for the gTTS library.